D3lyth/milestone-project-1/README.md

 ## User Stories

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, list all of your user stories for the project.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### New Site Users

 - As a new Hogwarts Student, I would like to look up information about the house system, so that I can be prepared for the sorting ceremony.
-- As a new Hogwarts Student, I would like to find information about book lists used in classes, so that I can find where to go and buy themand prepare for the year ahead.
+- As a new Hogwarts Student, I would like to find information about book lists used in classes, so that I can find where to go and buy them and prepare for the year ahead.
-- As a new Hogwarts Student, I would like to see what clubs that are available, so that I can join clubs ready for the next academic year.
+- As a new Hogwarts student, I want to be able to access the Clubs page of the Hogwarts School website, so that I can choose my extracurricular clubs and submit my choices.
 - As a new Hogwarts Student, I would like to find the links to the school's social media, so that I can keep up to date with any announcements.

 ### Returning Site Users